 If your doctor discovers or suspects an abscess, you may need to be seen by an ear, nose, and throat doctor (called an ENT or otolaryngologist) to be evaluated for possible drainage of pus.

 Frequent cases of tonsillitis that affect your child's general health, interfere with school attendance, cause breathing problems (snoring), snoring, or difficulty swallowing may warrant surgical removal of the tonsils (tonsillectomy).
 This procedure is usually performed as outpatient surgery and your child can go home after a few hours of observation.

 Recovery is usually helped by rest and avoiding vigorous activity.
-Try to get your child to drink plenty of fluids, but don't force him or her to eat or drink.
+Try to get your child to drink plenty of fluids, but don't force them to eat or drink.
 Older children should be given at least a pint of extra liquids per day.
-Although ice cream is usually the favorite food to cool the throat, it's okay to offer your child any foods he or she desires if it will make your child more comfortable and help him or her eat.
+Although ice cream is usually the favorite food to cool the throat, it's okay to offer your child any foods they desire if it will make your child more comfortable and help them eat.
 Do only what your doctor advises to lower your child's fever.

 How Can I Prevent Tonsillitis?